jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.9.81 (2023/02/12) =
+* Update: Cleaning the UI.
+* Info: I would like to focus on making everything amazingly perfect for the version 1.x.
+I keep the new features for a bit later, and make sure everything we have now is stable and nice, as well as the code quality.
+Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: If you enjoy this, don't hesitate to [write a review](https://wordpress.org/support/plugin/ai-engine/reviews/) :)

 = 0.9.8 (2023/02/11) =
 * Update: Quite a bit of refactoring.
 * Add: Forms has the ability to work with DALL-E.
 * Add: Position of the popup chatbot is now also in the settings.
-* Info: I would like to focus on making everything amazingly perfect for the version 1.x.
-I keep the new features for a bit later, and make sure everything we have now is stable and nice, as well as the code quality.
-Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: If you enjoy this, don't hesitate to [write a review](https://wordpress.org/support/plugin/ai-engine/reviews/) :)

 = 0.9.6 (2023/02/10) =
 * Fix: There was an issue with statistics/logging related to the current API Key.